 Sure, you’ve heard of Chianti and Brunello di Montalcino.
 But do you what’s inside your glass?
 Discover the grape behind some of Italy’s most famous wines in our Sangiovese grape guide.

 Where is Sangiovese Grown?

 Sangiovese is an Italian black-skinned (red) grape variety.
 While generally referred to as simply Sangiovese, it actually refers to a family of clones.
 The most notable are Sangiovese Grosso (AKA Brunello and Prugnolo Gentile) and Sangiovese Piccolo.

 Sangiovese is one of the most widely planted grapes varieties in Italy and comprises more than 11% percent of the country’s vineyards.
-You can find it throughout Tuscany, as well as parts of Emilia-Romagna, Campagna, Lazio, Umbria, and Marche.
+You can find it throughout Tuscany, as well as parts of Emilia-Romagna, Campania, Lazio, Umbria, and Marche.

 Sangiovese has also been successfully planted in Argentina, Chile, Australia, Mexico, and California’s Napa Valley and Sonoma County.

 The origin of the name may have to do with the plant’s tendency to bud early in the season, just prior to the festival day of San Giovanni Bastista (John the Baptist).
 Another theory points to sangue di Monte Giove.
 Sangue (blood) for its deep ruby red color.
 Monte Giove for a mountain in the region of Romagna where Sangiovese is prevalent.